The fetchart plugin retrieves album art images from various sources on the Web and stores them as image files.

 When using ImageMagic, beets looks for the convert executable in your path.
 On some versions of Windows, the program can be shadowed by a system-provided convert.exe.
 On these systems, you may need to modify your %PATH% environment variable so that ImageMagick comes first or use PIL instead.

 Album Art Sources¶

-By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store, Amazon, AlbumArt.org, and Google Image Search, and Wikipedia, in that order.
-You can reorder the sources or remove some to speed up the process using the sources configuration option.
+Currently, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, Amazon, and AlbumArt.org (in that order).

 When looking for local album art, beets checks for image files located in the same folder as the music files you’re importing.
 Beets prefers to use an image file whose name contains “cover”, “front”, “art”, “album” or “folder”, but in the absence of well-known names, it will use any image file in the same folder as your music files.

 You can change the list of filename keywords using the cover_names config option.
 Or, to use only filenames containing the keywords and not fall back to any image, set cautious to true.
 For example:

 By default, remote (Web) art sources are only queried if no local art is found in the filesystem.
 To query remote sources every time, set the remote_priority configuration option to true, which will cause beets to prefer remote cover art over any local image files.

 When you choose to apply changes during an import, beets will search for art as described above.
 For “as-is” imports (and non-autotagged imports using the -A flag), beets only looks for art on the local filesystem.